BOOK NOW

 Days 15 - 17: Medjugorje

 The most beautiful features of Medjugorje are its simplicity and peace.
-While in Medjugorje, you may experience your faith grow, and share in the faith journey of pilgrims from all over the world.
 A local guide will accompany your group throughout your stay in the village.

 Some activities that will accompany you in your spiritual journey:

 Climb Apparition Hill: This mountainous hill is where the visionaries first encountered Our Lady.
 At the base of this hill is a Blue Cross, where it is said Our Lady appeared to the children while they hid from the communist police in the early days of the alleged apparitions.
-While climbing, your group is invited to recite the Rosary, pausing five times for each decade of the Rosary.
-At the top of the hill, you will witness the exact location of the first alleged apparition of Our Lady to the visionaries, and enjoy private time for prayer.
+While climbing, your group is invited to recite the Rosary, pausing five times for each decade.
+At the top of the hill, you will witness the exact location of the first alleged apparition of Our Lady to the visionaries.
+Enjoy private time for prayer.

-*Afterward, Croatian Mass is held at St. James Church and is free to all to attend.
-It is broadcasted by the radio, simultaneously in order to translate the services from Croatian into many languages.
+*Afterward, Croatian Mass is held at St. James Church and all may attend.
+It is simultaneously broadcasted by radio in order to translate the services from Croatian into many languages.
 Following the Croatian Mass, there is a Blessing of the Sick.

 Adoration of the Blessed Sacrament: Our Lady has always called us to be close to her Son.
-For this, you will have the opportunity to adore the Blessed Sacrament at the altar outside of St. James Church.
-Adoration is held on Tuesdays and Saturdays; Veneration of the Cross is held on Fridays inside the church.
+You will have the opportunity to adore the Blessed Sacrament at the altar outside of St. James Church.
+Adoration is held on Tuesdays and Saturdays.
+Veneration of the Cross is held on Fridays inside the church.
 Additionally, there is an Adoration Chapel on the grounds of St. James Church, where Adoration is held in the afternoon hours.

-Visit to the Community of Cenacolo: You will have the opportunity to visit the community of Cenacolo, founded by the Sisters of Charity, for young men and women who have taken a wrong path and are on the road to recovery.
-You will be able to listen to their inspirational words about their journeys back to Jesus Christ.
+Pilgrims will have the opportunity to visit the Community of Cenacolo, founded by Sr. Elvira Petrozzi, for young men and women who have taken the wrong path and are on the road to recovery.
+You will be able to listen to their inspirational testimonies about their journeys back to Jesus Christ.

 Prayer at the Statue of the Risen Christ: The bronze statue of the Risen Christ is located on the grounds of St. James Church.
 Many pilgrims sit and pray on the benches surrounding this peaceful statue.
-This statue miraculously seeps droplets of water at all times of the day, out of Christ’s right knee.
+This statue miraculously seeps droplets of water out of Christ’s right knee.

 Day 18: Medjugorje - USA

-After an early breakfast and heartfelt farewells, we leave by motor coach for Dubrovnik Airport (Split or Sarajevo) for return flights home.
+After an early breakfast and heartfelt farewells, you will leave by motor coach for Dubrovnik (or Split or Sarajevo) Airport for your return flight(s) home.

 *206 Tours Disclaimer: